antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 ## Avro with the Schema Registry and Kafka

-[Apache Avro] plays really well with [Apache Kafka] because it provides good performance and an easy way to govern schemas.
-There is an important thing to note, because [Apache Avro] is a binary format, consumers needs to know how is the schema of the information stored in that message in order to deserialize the message.
+[Apache Avro] plays well with [Apache Kafka] because it provides good performance and an easy way to govern schemas.
+There is an important thing to
+note: because [Apache Avro] is a binary format, consumers need to know how is the schema of the information stored in that message to deserialize the message.

 The most common way to do this is using the [Schema Registry], aka SR. We are